cnanders/matlab-aerotech-ensemble/README.md

 Only Matlab base with the provided Matlab library package are sufficient.
 There is no need for any Matlab toolbox or Simulink.

-## Installation and dependencies
+## Instructions

+### 1. Install Aerotech Ensemble software

 This package requires installation of the Aerotech Ensemble software that shipped with the controller.
 The Aerotech Ensemble software ships with a MATLAB communication library that this code uses.

-### 1. Install Aerotech Ensemble software
+If you are at Berkeley Lab, the contents of the Aerotech Ensemble USB / Thumb drive can be downloaded from Google Drive [here](https://drive.google.com/drive/folders/1AqtE8ZvXBEfvqQukng4vdDdi1-JT11CC?usp=share_link)

 The install location will usually be something like C:\Program Files (x86)\Aerotech\Ensemble